everydaycreative/browser-detect/README.md

 ### Why ###

-Given rise of responsive, adaptive and fludic web techniques, designing for devices seem to be a faux-paus.
+Given the rise of responsive, adaptive and fludic web techniques, designing for devices seem to be a faux-paus.
-But here is the thing: devices exist and they exist in 'families', and these families are different from each other in not only how we use, but also in where use them and the ways we interact them.
+But here is the thing: devices exist and they exist in 'families', and these families are different from each other in not only how we use, but also in the ways we interact them and where use them.
 A laptop is clearly a sit down device, and even though you can use your phone while sitting down, you will probably use your phone while on the bus rather than pulling out your laptop, especially if you are standing.

 #### How is it different from conditionizr?####